From film to fashion, Dubai bids to be creative capital for Arab world

 "We want to encourage local and emerging talent from within the region," said Amina Al Rustamani, group chief executive of TECOM Investments, a business park operator owned by Dubai ruler Sheikh Mohammed bin Rashid al-Maktoum.

 Tenants of the district are to include galleries, studios, workshops, boutique stores and museums, plus office and residential space.
-The first phase, to open this year, will cost 4 billion dirhams ($1.1 billion).
+The first phase, to open this year, will cost 4 billion dirhams (£744 million).
 TECOM says over 220 companies have agreed to take part.

 The Dubai Design and Fashion Council, a state-funded body, plans to set up a design school with students from around the world.
 One of the school's specialties will be Islamic design.